semmusavi/st_project/README.md

 Here is the link to my python test file of my project.
 [Link](https://github.com/semmusavi/st_project/blob/main/test_recipe_book.py)

 ## 9 IDE
-I have used Visual Studio Code as IDE of my project because I have already used it and I am comfortable with it here are shortcuts that I use when I code in this IDE.
+I have used Visual Studio Code as IDE of my project because I have already used it and I am comfortable with it here are shortcuts and code snippets which I used when I code in this IDE.

+* Type a shortcut like "def" and then press Tab to insert code snippet.
+It will insert a function template.
+* Ctrl + F5 will run the program
+* Ctrl + D Duplicate a line
+* Alt + Shift + .
+Select all intances of a word
+* Alt + select by mouse for vertical selection which you can code in multiple line at same time